 I’m lucky to do this challenging work at an independent school, because my colleagues and I know the students we advise and we get to spend lots of time working with them individually.
 We help create lists of possible colleges based on the student in front of us, not a list in a magazine.

-My advice to parents: invest your understanding of the college selection process in more reliable, individualized resources, including the advice of your college guidance staff.
+My advice to parents: invest your understanding of the college selection process in more reliable, individualized resources, including the advice of your college counseling staff.
 We look forward to talking with you.